Web site visitors today use various devices to access web pages. You’ve probably visited a website with your mobile phone or a tablet, right?

 Both approaches have their advantages and disadvantages.
 With our years of experience we will be happy to advise you in choosing the best options for your mobile website.

-Although the production of mobile web pages is usually considered only when creating or renovating existing Internet sites, you should consider the adaptation of your existing site just for visitors with mobile devices, as the number of visitors from mobile devices will probably exceeded the number of visitors from desktops PC’s by 2015 (source: Wikimedia).
+Although the production of mobile web pages is usually considered only when creating or renovating existing Internet sites, you should consider the adaptation of your existing site just for visitors with mobile devices, as the number of mobile visitors has already exceeded the number of desktop visitors.